yuda03979/TSP_Transformer/README.md

 ### Data Augmentation

 To enhance generalization and robustness, the dataset underwent the following transformations:

-- **Scaling**: Each sample was scaled by a factor of 20.
-- **Shuffling**: Data points were randomly rearranged to create additional variations.
+- **Sorting**: Data points were sorted to make it easy for the model.
 - **Mirroring**: Resulting paths were flipped to improve generalization.

-*Example visualizations of training vs. test data:*\

 ---